Trentbyu/ArcGIS-API-for-JavaScript/README.md

 # Overview

-{Provide a description the map software that you wrote.
-Describe how to use your software.
-Describe the source of the data that you used.}
 This software is to show different data on a map.
 With this software you are able to see updated power lines, power plants, and goverment land.
-This data is updated every so often.
+This data is updated every so often from the data bases that were used in the softawre.
 <br>
 <br>
 This software was written so i could better understand how to use GIS Mapping.